Which city is cheaper, Salvador or Salto?

 Both Salvador and Salto are popular destinations to visit in the summer with plenty of activities.

 Salto is around the same temperature as Salvador in the summer.
-The temperature in Salto is usually 25°C (77°F) in January, and Salvador stays around 27°C (81°F).
+The daily temperature in Salto averages around 25°C (77°F) in January, and Salvador fluctuates around 27°C (81°F).

 It's quite sunny in Salvador.
 The sun comes out a lot this time of the year in Salto.
 Salto usually receives around the same amount of sunshine as Salvador during summer.
 Salto gets 262 hours of sunny skies, while Salvador receives 246 hours of full sun in the summer.